dykstrom/jcc/README.md

 * Windows
 * Java 11

-You can download the Java runtime at [AdoptOpenJDK](https://adoptopenjdk.net).
+You can download Java from [AdoptOpenJDK](https://adoptopenjdk.net).

 Executables created with JCC depend on the library [msvcrt.dll](https://en.wikipedia.org/wiki/Microsoft_Windows_library_files), which is a part of Windows.
 BASIC executables also depend on the BASIC standard library, jccbasic.dll, that is distributed together with JCC.